fuzhufozhu/ali_lot/intl.en-US/User Guide/Monitoring and Maintenance/Firmware update.md

 # Firmware update {#task_prw_fzz_xdb .task}

 IoT Platform provides the firmware update function.
-To update firmware, you need to configure your device client to support OTA updates.
+To update firmware, you need to configure your device to support OTA updates.
 Then, in the IoT Platform console, you can upload a firmware file and push the firmware update file to devices.
 This topic describes how to configure firmware updates and manage firmware file versions.

-Before you use the firmware update function, make sure that you have developed your device client to support OTA updates.
+Before you use the firmware update function, make sure that you have developed your device to support OTA updates.

 -   If you use device SDKs, see [OTA updates](../../../../../reseller.en-US/Developer Guide (Devices)/OTA updates.md#).
 -   If you use AliOS Things, see [OTA tutorial for AliOS Things](https://github.com/alibaba/AliOS-Things/wiki).

 1. Log on to the IoT Platform console.
 2. In the left-side navigation pane, click **Maintenance** \> **Firmware Update**

     **Note:** To provide better services, IoT Platform now allows you to manage firmware versions by product.
 As such, when you use the new version of the firmware update function for the first time, you need to associate your previously uploaded firmware files with your products manually.
 You can only associate a firmware file to one product.
 After you associate your existing firmware files to products, you can add new firmware files.